SujaanArora09/PasswordManager/README.md

 ### App Lock
 - Enable the app lock feature in settings to secure HeckPass with an additional password or biometric authentication.

-## Installation
-- Download the latest release of HeckPass from the [Releases](https://github.com/HeckCodes/passwordmanager/releases) page.
-- Install the HeckPass APK on your Android device.